For the next 1-2 weeks, starting as soon as you are “mentally” ready…begin the following:

 - Drink 12 oz warm lemon water first thing in the morning (you can also use fresh limes, grapefruit or oranges).
-Alternately, drink warm water with a couple teaspoons of Apple Cider Vinegar (“with the mother in it”, Braggs Brand ) first thing in the morning ( I do every other day) .
+Alternately, drink luke warm water with a couple teaspoons of Apple Cider Vinegar “with the mother in it”– I like Braggs Brand. ( I drink this every other day) .

-- After a light breakfast (see breakfast menu ideas in the detox menu) make the Ayurvedic Tea ( see recipe below) and drink it hot, everyday, throughout the whole day, refilling as necessary.
-Drink lots of this hot tea or hot clear fluids all day ( like yerba, or green tea, or hot natural herbal teas) This is key.
+- After a light nutritious breakfast (see breakfast menu ideas in the detox menu) make the Ayurvedic Tea and drink it hot, everyday, throughout the whole day, refilling as necessary.
+Drink lots of this hot tea or hot clear fluids all day ( like yerba, green tea, or hot natural herbal teas) This is key.
 It flushes everything out.

 - Try to eat a wide array of fresh fruits and veggies.
 Branch out.
 Diversify.

-- Take a break from processed foods- eating whole fresh ingredients as much as possible.
+- Take a from all processed foods- eating whole fresh ingredients as much as possible.

-- Take a break from sugar. ( A little honey or maple is totally OK)
+- Take a break from white sugar. ( A little honey, agave or maple is OK)

-- Go really light on all fats, even “good fats” like olive oil, nuts and avocados.
-A little is OK, as it really does make food palatable, but be mindful of how much you are using and try not to have more than 2 tsp oil in any one meal.
+- Go really light on all fats, even “good fats” like olive oil, coconut, and nuts.
+A little is OK, as it really does make food palatable, but just be mindful of how much you are using and try not to have more than 1- 2 tsp oil in any one meal.
 Just try it, and take note of what you usually eat.

-- Take a break from cheese, butter, yogurt and sour cream, all dairy, red meat and pork.
+- Take a break from cheese, butter, yogurt and sour cream, all dairy, red meat, pork or rich meats.

 - Start Taking 1000 mg of vitamin C and a multi B complex vitamin every night.

-- Fish, seafood and very lean meats are OK in moderation, although, if so inclined, take a break from them altogether, or try only having it once a day, with the vegetable being the focus of the meal.
+- Fish, seafood and organic chicken and very lean meats are OK in moderation, although, if so inclined, take a break from them altogether, or try only having it once a day, with the vegetable being the focus of the meal.

-- Weigh yourself once before you start, then then not again for 2-4 weeks.
+- Weigh yourself once before you start, and then not again for 2 weeks.

 - Consider your spiritual and emotional health.
 Are you making time to do the things that keep you connected, balanced and joyful?
-For example, for me this means spending time in the natural world, creating time for stillness first thing the morning … sometimes with a inspirational book, or a poem, and having a daily gratitude “practice”.
-This truly is something that must be cultivated.
+For example, for me this means being outside in the natural world and creating time for stillness first thing the morning … sometimes with a spiritual or inspirational book, or poetry .
 We are all different, and I think we intuitively know what we need.
-We so often forget how important it is, but make it a priority.
+It’s easy to forget how important it is, but make it a priority.